PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 The above model is a DB algorithm trained with MobileNetV3 as the backbone.
 To convert the trained model into an inference model, just run the following command:
 ```
-# -c Set the yml configuration file of the training algorithm, you need to write the path of the training model to be converted into the Global.checkpoints parameter in the configuration file, without adding the file suffixes .pdmodel, .pdopt or .pdparams.
+-c Set the yml configuration file of the algorithm, you need to set `Global.load_static_weights=False`, and write the path of the training model to be converted under the `Global.pretrained_model` parameter in the configuration file, without adding the file suffix .pdmodel, .pdopt or .pdparams.
 # -o Set the address where the converted model will be saved.

 python3 tools/export_model.py -c configs/det/det_mv3_db_v1.1.yml -o ./inference/det_db/